bellalongo/spec2flux/README.md

    git clone https://github.com/bellalongo/fluxpal.git
    ```
 2. Move the fits file being used to calculate flux into the 'spectra' folder.
-3. Adjust the 'fresh_start' parameter depending on whether you want to adjust calculations on a new run.
+3. Adjust the 'fresh_start' parameter depending on whether you want to adjust calculations on a new run. (if first run, set to False)
 4. Run the script:
     ```sh
    python3 main.py spectra/fits_file.fits 'instrument' 'grating' 'star name'